 YOU CAN USE DIFFERENT PEPPER TYPES WITH THIS RECIPE

 I used Hungarian peppers for the recipe I made that is shown in the pictures.
 The recipe will work for both banana and the Hungarian peppers.
 The Hungarian pepper creates a spicier version for the pickled peppers, which I prefer.
+This recipe is very similar to my Low Sodium Dill Pickles also, if your looking for a true pickle experience.

 MY TIPS FOR LOW SODIUM PICKLED BANANA PEPPERS